 The Defense contended our client would be able to return to work in the future and supplied experts (who are often called by the defense, most of whom have very notorious reputations – especially the so-called “independent” medical examiners) that questioned whether he truly was still injured.

-Jeff and Lenny stayed, showing how our client had not recovered, how he was not employable and wasn’t able to return to any job — whether sedentary or not.
+Jeff and another Michigan Auto Law attorney stayed, showing how our client had not recovered, how he was not employable and wasn’t able to return to any job — whether sedentary or not.

 This auto accident settled for $2 million in what many lawyers believe is a more-conservative venue in Bay County, Michigan.
-Jeff and Lenny had taken a number of defense doctors’ depositions.
+Jeff and another Michigan Auto Law Attorney had taken a number of defense doctors’ depositions.
 They were holed up in a hotel in Bay County and prepared to go to trial and prove their client’s injuries.
 It never went to trial.
 As a result of the cross examination of the many defense doctors and experts, the defense attorneys kept increasing their offer.
 There was a final jump in the settlement offer one week before trial by 25%.

 Here’s a nice review from our client in this case: